 You don’t need to conquer fear.
 You can build a symbiotic relationship with it.
 Your fear will fuel you.
 The action you take will create even larger challenges in the future that you’ll be terrified of.
 The cycle will continue and over time you and fear will become friends.

 You’ll realize you need each other.
 Fear is there to remind you to stretch — that diving into the thrill of uncertainty makes you feel more alive.
 You’ll be fear’s sparring partner and try to kick his ass every chance you get.

 Being comfortable, stable, certain, and boring might feel good for a while.
-But at a certain point a gigantic wave of regret will coming washing down on you.
+But at a certain point, a gigantic wave of regret will come washing down on you.
 You’ll drown in it and sink deeper each day until you’re unable to make it back to the surface.

-Truthfully most of you will end up this way.
+Many people’s lives will end this way.
 But a few of you will learn to move in tandem with fear.
 You’re the type of person who’s on the fence.
 Who reads posts like these because you’re itching to make your move.
 It’s the reason why I write to inspire you over and over and over again until you finally take the leap.

 If you can’t do it for yourself do it for me.
 Because I need you to.
 Because adding one more member to the cause and subtracting one from the masses of quietly desperate human beings is what makes me feel alive.

 Maybe you’ll make your move now.
 Maybe next week.
 Maybe never.
 I’ll always be here waiting for you.